 Single sign-on and unified management for cloud and mobile apps and devicesMac Edition

 Centralized security and management for Macs and mobile devicesPremium Edition

-Unified identity management let you centrally manage identities across data center, cloud and mobile to optimize cost, agility and security.
-Unified identity management include integrated authentication, access control, privilege management, policy enforcement and compliance.
+Unified identity management lets you centrally manage identities across data center, cloud and mobile to optimize cost, agility and security.
+Unified identity management includes integrated authentication, access control, privilege management, policy enforcement and compliance.
 The net result is one single login for users and one seamless identity infrastructure for IT.